“We Lost Before It Even Started”: South African Activist Jacinta Blames Hugo Broos for Mexico Defeat

-• Activist Jacinta Ngobese-Zuma has reacted, blaming one person for the team's poor performance
+• Activist Jacinta Ngobese-Zuma reacted, blaming one person for the team's poor showing

-Jacinta Ngobese-Zuma, the South African activist leading an anti-immigration crackdown in the country, has reacted to the nation's loss in their World Cup opener.
+Jacinta Ngobese-Zuma, the South African activist leading an anti-immigration crackdown in the country, has reacted to the nation's loss in their 2026 FIFA World Cup opener.

 Jacinta Ngobese Zuma, South Africa, Bafana Bafana, Mexico, World Cup Match, South Africa loses to Mexico, Hugo Broos